Practice as a Real Estate Agent

-On site inspections are carried out by the Council of Real Estate Agents’ inspector in order to ensure the appropriateness of the offices of the applicant.
+On-site inspections are carried out by the Council of Real Estate Agents’ inspector in order to ensure the appropriateness of the offices of the applicant.

 Fees Applicable & How to Pay

-An application fee of €100 (payable via bank transfer in the case of online submission of the application, otherwise payable by cash, check or bank transfer).
+For registration of a physical person in the Real Estate Agents Register, an application fee of €100 (payable via bank transfer in the case of online submission of the application, otherwise payable by cash, check or bank transfer).

 The certificate of registration is issued provided that the applicant has attended and successfully passed the above mentioned written examinations and paid the fee of €350.